sheefanaaz123/KIIT-UNIVERSITY/README.md

 This folder contains all the codes from my OOP Lab.
 It serves as a collection of the practical exercises and assignments completed during the lab sessions.
 The codes are organized according to the lab sessions covered in the curriculum.

+# 5. Computer Networks LAB (CN LAB)

+This folder contains all the codes from my Computer Networks LAB.
+It serves as a collection of the practical exercises and assignments completed during the lab sessions.
+The codes are organized according to the lab sessions covered in the curriculum.

+# 6. Advance Programming LAB (AP LAB)

+This folder contains all the codes in R from my AP Lab.
+It serves as a collection of the practical exercises and assignments completed during the lab sessions.
+The codes are organized according to the lab sessions covered in the curriculum.
 ***